mattgodbolt/jsbeeb/README.md

 ## Getting set up to run locally

 jsbeeb needs to be built with webpack.
-If you're developing locally you'll need a recent `node` and then run `npm install` to install needed packages.
+If you're developing locally you'll need a recent `node` and then run `npm install` to install needed packages. `node` can be installed from https://nodejs.org/.

 You can then run `npm start` to get a local webserver which will autoreload on changes in the code - visit http://localhost:8080/ and off you go.

+jsbeeb uses node and webpack to afford me simple and standard web development tooling and third party library access without lots of painful copy/paste or wheel-reinventing, as well as the ability to better run tests, and "pack" up the site to make it smaller and faster to load when it's deployed to https://bbc.godbolt.org.

 ## URL parameters